 method:

-1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 | @ExtendWith(MockitoExtension.class) public class PricingServiceTest { // ... rest like above @Mock private ProductReporter mockedProductReporter; @Test public void shouldReturnCheapPriceWhenProductIsInStockOfCompetitor() { when(mockedProductVerifier.isCurrentlyInStockOfCompetitor("AirPods")).thenReturn(true); PricingService cut = new PricingService(mockedProductVerifier, mockedProductReporter); assertEquals(new BigDecimal("99.99"), cut.calculatePrice("AirPods")); verify(mockedProductReporter).notify("AirPods"); //verify the interaction } } |
+1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 | @ExtendWith(MockitoExtension.class) class PricingServiceTest { // ... rest like above @Mock private ProductReporter mockedProductReporter; @Test void shouldReturnCheapPriceWhenProductIsInStockOfCompetitor() { when(mockedProductVerifier.isCurrentlyInStockOfCompetitor("AirPods")).thenReturn(true); PricingService cut = new PricingService(mockedProductVerifier, mockedProductReporter); assertEquals(new BigDecimal("99.99"), cut.calculatePrice("AirPods")); //verify the interaction verify(mockedProductReporter).notify("AirPods"); } } |

 Introduction to Hamcrest

-Even though JUnit ships its own assertions within the package org.junit.jupiter.api.Assertions
+Even though JUnit ships its own assertions within the package, org.junit.jupiter.api.Assertions

-you can still use another assertion library.
+we can still use another assertion library.
 Hamcrest is such an assertion library.

 1 | assertEquals(new BigDecimal("99.99"), classUnderTest.calculatePrice("AirPods")); |

-1 2 3 4 | import static org.hamcrest.MatcherAssert.assertThat; import static org.hamcrest.Matchers.*; assertThat(classUnderTest.calculatePrice("AirPods"), equalTo(new BigDecimal("99.99")); |
+1 2 3 4 | import static org.hamcrest.MatcherAssert.assertThat; import static org.hamcrest.Matchers.*; assertThat(classUnderTest.calculatePrice("AirPods"), equalTo(new BigDecimal("99.99"))); |

-takes the expected value as a first argument and the actual value as the second argument, Hamcrest does it the other way around:
+takes the expected value as the first argument and the actual value as the second argument.

 1 2 | assertEquals(expected, actual); assertThat(actual, equalTo(expected)); |